Dornier Do 24: Germany

 The two prototypes were used during the invasion of Norway to transport troops to Narvik.

 The aircraft captured and produced in the Netherlands were pressed into service with Seenotstaffeln and deployed in the Arctic, Baltic, North Sea, Bay of Biscay, Mediterranean, and Black Sea.
 They were also used as transports, notably for keeping contact with the troops left behind on the Aegean Islands and Crete, and for supporting the Kuban bridgehead in early 1943.

 Netherlands

 Thirty-seven Dutch- and German-built Do 24s had been sent to the East Indies by the time of the German occupation of the Netherlands in June 1940.
 Until the outbreak of war, these aircraft would have flown the tri-color roundel.
 Later, to avoid confusion with British or French roundels, Dutch aircraft flew a black-bordered orange triangle insignia.

 A Dutch Dornier Do 24 is credited with sinking the Japanese destroyer Shinonome on 17 December 1941 while the ship was escorting an invasion fleet to Miri in British Borneo.
 After the Japanese invasion of the Netherlands East Indies, six surviving Do 24s were transferred to the Royal Australian Air Force in February 1942.
-They served in the RAAF through most of 1944 as transports in New Guinea.